Skip to main content

 This creates a flexible workforce where employees can cover shifts for other teams when their primary team members are unavailable.

-• Secondary Teams – Additional teams where employees can only claim vacant shifts, not be directly rostered
+Secondary Teams – Teams where an employee can only claim vacant shifts

-• Employees already working in or managing a team cannot be added as secondary members of that team
+• Employees already working in or managing a team cannot be added as secondary members

-• Secondary members can only see and claim vacant shifts – they cannot be rostered directly
+• Secondary members can only see and claim vacant shifts—they cannot be directly rostered

-⚙️ Prerequisites
+Prerequisites

-1. Vacant Shift Claiming → Settings > Rosters
+• Vacant Shift Claiming

-🚀 Setting Up Secondary Teams
+Setting Up Secondary Teams

 Step 1: Enable the Feature